mauriora/Controller-SharePoint-List/README.md

 # Controller SharePoint list

 Provides access to SharePoint lists.
-It defines the base models wich can be used to extend from.
+It defines the base models which can be used to extend from.

 > This is part of the [hybrid repro MVC SharePoint example implementation](https://github.com/mauriora/reusable-hybrid-repo-mvc-spfx-examples)